mathigon/textbooks/content/functions/content.md

 > id: numerical-coordinate-functions
 > goals: negative-two negative-one zero one two

 Just like before, we can plot functions on a coordinate system.
 The horizontal x-axis represents the input, and the vertical y-axis represents the output.
-Let's plot _f(x)=x•x_:
+Let's plot `f(x)=x^2`:

 ::: column(width=300)